Skip to content

 Get someone else involved.
 Examples:

-Tell staff or authority at the location
+Tell staff or management at the location

 Find the person’s friends